specklesystems/speckle-docs/dev/server-database-migration.md

     docker ps
     ```

-### Restoring your data to Postgres from pgAdmin backup
+### Restoring your Data to Postgres from pgAdmin Backup

 1. If connected via SSH to a DigitalOcean or other virtual or remote machine, you will have to undertake steps to move the file your local machine or storage location to the host machine (Droplet).
 DigitalOcean [suggest using `scp`](https://www.digitalocean.com/community/questions/how-to-copy-files-from-one-server-to-another-droplet).
 1. Copy the file from the host machine to the pgAdmin container by user Docker.
 Replace `speckle-server-pgadmin-1` with the name of your pgAdmin container and `BACKUP_FILE_NAME` with the file name you provided in the pgAdmin dialog.